jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 1. Re-introduction to SSM Documents in general, specifically the `Command` document
 2. Moving onto `Automation` documents
 3. Advanced use case for `Automation` documents

+> I had planned for them all to be in one post... but decided to do individual posts for a deeper dive into each of them.

+## Pre-requisites

+This series assumes you have some knowledge of:

+- Terraform
+- These AWS services:
+  - EC2
+  - IAM
+  - S3

+All source code for this post is available on [GitHub](https://github.com/jdheyburn/terraform-examples/aws-ssm-automation-1), I'll be referencing it throughout.

 ## SSM Re-primer